Hutchinson Fire Chief calls for updated fire mitigation plan

 Although Chief Beer says he does not wish to preclude farmers and ranchers from burning their pastures as needed, he says Reno County is in desperate need of stricter zoning requirements and control burn requirements.

-“We’re in the Sand Hills area, and so it’s heavy dense cover with a lot of farm mats, five to ten acre homes involved—it’s a unique animal,” said Chief Beer.
+“We’re in the Sand Hills area, and so it’s heavy, dense cover with a lot of farm mats, five to 10-acre homes involved.
+It’s a unique animal,” said Chief Beer.

 “We’re seeing some of these fires, earlier and earlier, all the way back until November,” Chief Beer said.